Storage and Disposal Options

 Interim waste storage

-Specially designed interim surface or sub surface storage waste facilities are currently used in many countries to ensure the safe storage of radioactive waste pending the availability of a long-term management/disposal option.
-It must be noted that interim storage, whether short-term or long-term, is not a final solution - something will still remain to be done with the waste.
-Interim storage facilities are generally used for intermediate-level waste (ILW) and high-level waste (HLW), although some countries, namely Finland, Sweden and the USA, now have disposal facilities for ILW in operation.
-Similar arrangements exist for the storage of used nuclear fuel from reactors.
+Specially designed interim surface or sub surface storage waste facilities are currently used in many countries to ensure the safe storage of radioactive waste pending the availability of a long-term disposal option.
+Interim storage facilities are generally used for intermediate-level waste (ILW) and high-level waste (HLW), including used nuclear fuel from reactors.

 Some countries, including Australia, Belgium, Netherlands, Germany, Italy and Switzerland also place low-level waste (LLW) in interim storage, although most LLW is typically sent directly to land-based near-surface disposal facilities (see section above on Near-surface disposal).

 Recognising that long-term management options, specifically for ILW and HLW, may require significant time to be achieved, interim storage arrangements may need to be extended beyond the time periods originally envisaged.

 See also the section below on Long-term above ground storage.

 The figure below illustrates a typical transport container used for used fuel.
 The multi-layer approach to containment is designed to ensure that the most penetrating forms of radiation cannot enter the outer environment.